 You would have heard the term 'fiscal deficit' over the news repeatedly now that the date for the budget announcement is drawing closer.

-India has exceeded its fiscal deficit in November 2017 for the financial year 2017-18.
-Now, as a reader and as a citizen we do find ourselves wanting to understand what it means especially in a democracy like India.
+As a reader and as a citizen, we do find ourselves wanting to understand what it means especially in a democracy like India.
 The decisions taken by our finance minister does affect our daily lives.
 It's best not to choose to be ignorant about it.

 Following is an explanation of common doubts around fiscal deficit for basic understanding.